Skip to main content

 Objectives

-• First, to enrich, expand and enhance the discussion about TYA and leadership by connecting with voices and practices that traverse global spaces and regions.
+• To enrich, expand, and enhance the discussion about TYA and leadership by connecting with voices and practices that traverse global spaces and regions.

-• Second, to provide a snapshot of leadership demographics in order to identify the patterns, philosophies and practices of artists, producers and policy-makers who are focusing deeply on equity, diversity and inclusion in the TYA sectors across the world.
+• To provide a snapshot of leadership demographics in order to identify the patterns, philosophies, and practices of artists, producers, and policy-makers who are focusing deeply on equity, diversity, and inclusion in the TYA sectors across the world.

-• Third, to identify potentials and challenges in the current policy and practice landscape in order to provoke discussions about the future environments where theatre and young people meet.
+• To identify potentials and challenges in the current policy and practice landscape in order to provoke discussions about the future environments where theatre and young people meet.

 Timeline

-Phase 1 (May to August): Literature review and slow thinking to determine key variables and themes for the survey and shortlist participating countries.
+Phase 1 (May to August): Literature review and slow thinking to determine key variables and themes for the survey.
+Shortlist participating countries.

-Phase 2 (August to November): Draft sample survey, gather feedback from a focus group, refine survey, gather perspectives on leadership and diversity from participants at AAG Serbia
+Phase 2 (August to November): Draft sample survey, gather feedback from a focus group, refine survey, and gather perspectives on leadership and diversity from participants at AAG 2023 in Serbia.

-Phase 3 (November to January): Initiate contact with shortlisted national centres, gather responses, share initial findings, analyse collected data, formulate follow-up questions and basis for case studies
+Phase 3 (November to January): Initiate contact with shortlisted National Centres, gather responses, share initial findings, analyse collected data, and formulate follow-up questions and basis for case studies

 Phase 4 (January to April): Conduct case studies, and compile all findings.